 - $5,000 x years of service with the employer, minus the total of all elective deferrals made to a 403(b), 401(k), SARSEP or SIMPLE IRA plan maintained by the employer, including the 15-year catch-up, but excluding the age 50 catch-up.

 - The ordering for participants eligible for both types of catch-up contributions is:

 If a participant uses an age 50 catch-up, but was eligible for the 15-year catch-up, the rules first count the contribution toward the 15-year catch-up lifetime maximum.

-- A participant eligible for both types of catch-ups may contribute up to $3,000 extra for the 15-year catch-up, along with an extra $5,500 for the age 50 catch-up in 2014.
+- A participant eligible for both types of catch-ups may contribute up to $3,000 extra for the 15-year catch-up, along with an extra $5,500 for the age 50 catch-up in 2014 and 2015.
 The age 50 catch-up limit is subject to cost-of-living adjustments in later years.

 - Designated Roth contributions in a 403(b) plan are included within all the different limits.

 Making a determination that the years of service are with the same employer has its own complications.
 A few examples of the rules are:

 - If an employee works for the same public school district, but at different schools within that system, the rules consider the employee to be employed by the same employer.